sailja/self_study/JavaStudy/CDAC/CoreJava/day-wise_notes/day1.md

 ```
 This gives an error, because if we don't pass anything when running the program, the args is an empty String array with length as 0.
 So if we try to access the 1st element of the array, which is not present, it gives `ArrayIndexOutOfBoundsException`.
 The reason it says Exception in thread "main" is because JVM creates a thread which invokes the main method, and thus it is called "main" thread.
-And in the above program if we pass anything other than an integer umber as an argument, it'll give an error/Runtime Exception called `java.lang.NumberFormatException`.
+And in the above program if we pass anything other than an integer number as an argument, it'll give an error/Runtime Exception called `java.lang.NumberFormatException`.
 So if you pass 4 and e, ie, a string which contains a non-parsable integer, it doesn't give the output as 4 + ASCII value of 'e'.

-## Java Data-Types:
+# Java Data-Types:
 <a name='java_data_types'></a>

 The summary of the java data-types has been described in the image below:
 ![image](../additional_resources/java_data_types.jpg)

-## Accepting Input using Scanner Class:
+# Accepting Input using Scanner Class:
 <a name='accepting_input_using_scanner'></a>

-### Why Scanner?
+## Why Scanner?
 * Scanner Class is used to take input other than command line arguments.
 * The other benefit of using Scanner Class is that we don't have to parse the entered element every time we want the data to be in a type other than String.
 * With Scanner Class, we can take inputs while the program is running.
 It doesn't always have to be at the beginning when running the program.

-### What is Scanner?
+## What is Scanner?
 * Part of `java.util` package.
 * Scanner class can be called as a parser which has an inherent Buffer build into it.
 * Scanner can be attached to either a standard input like keyboard, or a text file and it'll work the same way for both of them.
 * Scanner can also be attached to a socket to accept/read strings directly from the sockets.
 * The default delimitter for a token in the Scanner Buffer is space.

-### Writing the first program using Scanner to take input:
+## Writing the first program using Scanner to take input:
 ```java
 /**
  * Problem statement: Take a number as an input using scanner and test whether